6 Things You Should Know About the Rasmussen University Master of Public Health Program

 Public health has always been an important field.
 But with recent events like the COVID-19 pandemic upending the world, it’s taken on an increasingly prominent position in the minds of the public and healthcare professionals.

-It’s clear that world needs well-prepared public health professionals in a wide variety of disciplines including epidemiology, health education, community health, health policy and global health to help tackle the large scale health challenges communities are facing across the globe.
-If you’re looking to better position yourself for success in these roles, earning a Master’s degree in Public Health can be an appealing option.
+It’s clear that the world needs well-prepared public health professionals in a wide variety of disciplines including epidemiology, health education, community health, health policy and global health to help tackle the large scale health challenges communities are facing across the globe.
+If you’re looking to better position yourself for success in one of these roles, earning a Master’s degree in Public Health can be an appealing option.

 You’re looking for a program that will prepare you to make a widespread difference and fit into your life right now.
 While we can’t speak to all the public health programs out there, we can speak to ours—so let’s dive right into it.

 What you should know about the Rasmussen University Master of Public Health program

 Curious about what can you expect from the Master of Public Health program at Rasmussen University?
 We’ve highlighted 6 factors you’ll want to know.

 1. Coursework is designed to develop well-rounded public health professionals

 The MPH curriculum at Rasmussen University was designed by faculty and curriculum design professionals to provide students opportunities to develop and hone essential competencies for public health leaders.
 That includes a focus on:

 - Refining the ability to think systematically about the design and implementation of public health programs